We are currently experiencing high call volumes with longer than usual wait times.

 Day 4 : Inveraray Castle & Loch Lomond

 Today we leave the bustle of Glasgow for the scenic splendor of Inveraray.
 Take in the majesty of Inveraray Castle, nestled among gorgeous gardens that overlook Loch Fyne.
 Discover this sprawling home’s history as seat of the Clan Campbell, one of the most powerful Highland Scottish clans, and admire its sophistication during a guided tour.
 After lunch at The George Hotel's pub, we cruise the country’s most breathtaking waterway, Loch Lomond.
 Panoramic views of the famous Scottish Highlands lay out before us as we glide along this impressive loch.
-A special treat this afternoon is at a local distillery, where we learn about the Scotch-making process and enjoy a tasty sample of what is famously considered the “water of life” in Scotland.

 Day 5 : Ferry to Belfast